-This guide is based on UK law.
-It was last updated in April 2008.
+This guide is based on EU and UK law.
+It was last updated in August 2018

-Since both UK and European competition law can be relied upon by competing companies (or third party individuals) affected by an anti-competitive agreement, it is likely some will be monitoring activities of others, ready to raise competition law objections in order to protect their own commercial interests or gain financial recompense.
-As such a company relying on the TTBE, or any other exemption, should carefully monitor their market position and behaviour to make sure that they remain within the terms of the exemption.
+Since both UK and European competition law can be relied upon by competing companies (or third party individuals) affected by an anti-competitive agreement, it is likely some will be monitoring the activities of others, ready to raise competition law objections in order to protect their own commercial interests or gain financial recompense.
+As such a company relying on the TTBER, or any other exemption, should carefully monitor their market position and behaviour to make sure that they remain within the terms of the exemption.
 For example, the TTBER can cease to apply if there is a material change in circumstances or a material change to the agreement, and it can also be withdrawn in limited circumstances.

 Market share thresholds

-Once it has been established that the subject matter of the agreement is covered by the TTBE the next test is whether the parties to the agreement fall within specified market share thresholds.
+Once it has been established that the subject matter of the agreement is covered by the TTBER, the next test is whether the parties to the agreement fall within specified market share thresholds.

 Market share is assessed in relation to both the relevant technology market and relevant product market.
-The combined market share of competitors must not exceed 20% on the affected relevant technology and product market for the TTBE to apply.
+The combined market share of competitors must not exceed 20% on the affected relevant technology and product market for the TTBER to apply.
 Individual market shares of non-competitors must not exceed 30% on the affected relevant technology and product markets.
 These market shares are to be assessed by the parties themselves which in relation to the relevant technology market can sometimes prove difficult.
 The TTBER therefore requires a number of relevant market definitions to be considered and the application of the Regulation hinges on this analysis.
-Therefore, in circumstances where the assessment is not straightforward it would be appropriate for parties to seek expert legal advice.
+Therefore, in circumstances where the assessment is not straightforward it would be appropriate for parties to seek expert advice.

-As market shares are also likely to vary during the term of an agreement the TTBE allows for a two year 'lag' between a party exceeding the relevant market share threshold and the agreement losing the protection of the TTBE.
+As market shares are also likely to vary during the term of an agreement, the TTBER allows for a two year 'lag' between a party exceeding the relevant market share threshold and the agreement losing the protection of the TTBER.
 A company's market share may therefore “wobble” around the threshold – exceeding it one year only to fall back below it the next – without losing the benefit of exemption.

-Once a technology transfer agreement has cleared the market share tests, one must examine the agreement to establish whether it contains any "hardcore" restrictions i.e. restrictions that are considered to be so damaging to competition, the protection afforded by the TTBER is lost from the agreement as a whole.
+Once a technology transfer agreement has cleared the market share thresholds, it is necessary to examine the agreement to establish whether it contains any "hardcore" restrictions i.e. restrictions that are considered to be so damaging to competition that the protection afforded by the TTBER is lost from the agreement as a whole.
 The list of hardcore restrictions differs according to whether the agreement in question is between competitors or non-competitors.
-Non-competitors are permitted slightly more latitude reflecting a lower potential for competitive harm.
+Non-competitors are given slightly more latitude reflecting a lower potential for competitive harm.

-The hardcore restrictions for competitors include: restricting a party’s ability to determine prices when selling to a third party (resale price maintenance); reciprocal output/production caps; restricting the licensee’s ability to exploit their own technology or a restriction on either party from carrying out independent research and development unless in the latter case, this is indispensable to prevent the disclosure of the licensed know-how to third parties; and the allocation of markets or customers between the parties (subject to a fairly complex set of exceptions).
+The hardcore restrictions for competitors include: restricting a party’s ability to determine prices when selling to a third party (resale price maintenance); reciprocal output/production caps; restricting the licensee’s ability to exploit its own technology or a restriction on either party from carrying out independent research and development unless in the latter case, this is indispensable to prevent the disclosure of the licensed know-how to third parties; and the allocation of markets or customers between the parties (subject to a fairly complex set of exceptions).

 The hardcore restrictions for non-competitors also include resale price maintenance as well as certain restrictions on passive sales on the part of the licensee (though there are a number of exceptions to this restriction) and restrictions on sales to end users by a licensee within a selective distribution system which operates at the retail level.

-Two parties may not be competitors at the time they enter into a technology transfer agreement but subsequent developments could mean that they become competitors for the purposes of the TTBE.
+Two parties may not be competitors at the time they enter into a technology transfer agreement but subsequent developments could mean that they become competitors for the purposes of the TTBER.
 In such a situation the hardcore list for non-competitors will continue to apply rather than the more stringent list applicable to competitors unless there is a material amendment to the agreement.
-With this in mind parties entering into a technology transfer agreement and currently classed as non-competitors but who can foresee becoming competitors in the near future might be wise to opt for a longer term, perhaps including break clauses.
+With this in mind parties entering into a technology transfer agreement and currently classed as non-competitors but who can foresee becoming competitors in the near future might be wise to opt for a longer term agreement, perhaps including break clauses.

-The TTBE also lists four additional categories of restriction, together the “excluded” restrictions.
-Whilst the presence of a hardcore restriction is sufficient to take the whole agreement outside of the protection of the TTBE, the inclusion of an excluded restriction only means that the excluded restriction does not benefit from this protection.
+The TTBER also lists additional categories of restriction, which are described as “excluded” restrictions.
+Whilst the presence of a hardcore restriction is sufficient to take the whole agreement outside the protection of the TTBER, the presence of an excluded restriction only means that the excluded restriction itself does not benefit from this protection.
 As such, its impact on competition must be individually assessed.
-In the event of such a term being deemed anti-competitive the remainder of the agreement may still benefit from the TTBE (assuming that severance is possible).
+In the event of such a term being deemed anti-competitive the remainder of the agreement may still benefit from the TTBER (assuming that severance is possible).

 The classes of excluded restrictions are: